kablaa/CTF-Workshop/guide.md

   Your python script should open a socket connection to `HOST` on `PORT`.
 Each challenge will require you to send and receive data to and from the socket.
 From here on out, you will perform your exploits by sending and receiving data with a python script.

+  You can find an example of an echo service, a python script that will communicate with it, and a run.sh file in the _examples_ directory.

 ## 2. Buffer Overflows